ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 ### Giving credit

-When closing a non-core contributor's PR make sure to add an information about the contributor to the commit message.
+When closing a non-core contributor's PR make sure to add information about the contributor to the commit message.
 For example:

 ```
 Feature: Added support for RTL languages.
 Closes #1.